-A-B Tech's Mission is "Dedicated to the success of students and communities, Asheville-Buncombe Technical Community College provides meaningful teaching and learning in a curriculum, continuing education, and workforce development environment committed to Respect, Integrity, Support, and Equity (RISE).
-We welcome everyone to join us."
-The College utilizes multiple measures of student achievement to monitor, in part, success in meeting the Mission, including:
+A-B Tech identifies, evaluates, and publishes goals and outcomes for student achievement appropriate to theinstitution's mission, "Dedicated to the success of students and communities, Asheville-Buncombe Technical Community College provides meaningful teaching and learning in a curriculum, continuing education, and workforce development environment committed to Respect, Integrity, Support, and Equity (RISE).
+We welcomeeveryone to join us."
+The College utilizes multiple measures, or criteria, of student achievement to monitor success in meeting the Mission, including: